Marketing

 This is particularly the case as the team responsible for each stage of the sales funnel changes.
 Traditionally, marketing would make prospects aware of their product or service and get them interested in it, and then sales would help those prospects decide to actually buy it.

 However, particularly in the post-pandemic era, people are more interested in educating themselves than relying on a salesperson to guide them.
-That’s why it’s the job of a modern marketing team to not just make prospects aware, but also help them educate themselves, ensure that they’re ready to make a purchase, and facilitate their decision to go with the marketer’s company.
+That’s why it’s the job of a modern marketing team to not just make prospects aware, but also help them educate themselves, ensure that they’re ready to make a purchase, and facilitate their decision to choose one specific company over another.

 A comparison graph of the traditional marketing funnel and the modern one